 You know, you need to appropriately push back on clients too and make sure it's a partnership of, hey, doing what we can over the variables we have control of you as the client also need to do what you do, your duty with the variables that you control.
 And you're only going to see the success that you really want to see by us marrying those two things together and doing well too.

-[00:07:35] Connor: Yeah, it sounds like Marcus Aurelius.
-Stick to what you can control.
-Exactly.
-Yeah.
-I was going to ask what the benefit of an agency is?
+Connor: I was going to ask what the benefit of an agency is?
 I know you're going to be pretty biased, but compare it to an individual.
 What do you think?

 Some of the benefits that come from the agency world are a, you're getting exposure to what is working well across the marketplace.
 So if you're an in-house person, let's say you're, you're a business and you've hired one person to do your marketing.
 All of that person's going to see is your data, your market, you know what maybe what your competitors are doing, but they're not going to see, oh, had this new strategy it's working well for this industry.
 We can translate this over to this client.
 They are, they don't have the breadth of access to client data and access to different strategies to be able to even test new things or see, oh, you know what?
 This thing is not working.
 Let's not waste our money on this because, you know, as an agency we've tested it for five other clients who were open to that and it didn't pan out.

-[00:11:45] Connor: That's a hell of a metric to be not in not only a partner of the biggest search engine in the world.
-But also in the creme de LA creme.
+Connor: That's a hell of a metric to be not in not only a partner of the biggest search engine in the world.
+But also in the crème de la crème.

 And at that point, pay-per-click marketing, Google, Facebook, et cetera.
 They were already very, very big by that point.
 But there was such a market need.
 As businesses switched over from traditional advertising to digital, as new digital, only businesses build up, there was such a need for people who knew what they were doing in that space and could effectively steward ad spend on behalf of clients that they, you know, they identified, okay, this is where we want to go.